nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.

-  Use case resumes at step 3.

-* 3a.
 User adds a duplicate show.

-    * 3a1.
-Trackermon shows an error message to user, indicating that there is a duplicate show in the list and requests the user to either delete the show in the list or add another show.
+    * 2a1.
+Trackermon shows an error message to user, indicating that there is a duplicate show in the list.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-* 3b.
+* 2b.
 User enters command with the wrong syntax.

-    * 3b1.
+    * 2b1.
 Trackermon shows an error message to user, indicating the format for adding shows is incorrect, and attaches the correct syntax format.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)